wmsuhaimiws/ML-Classification-of-the-Iris-dataset-using-PySpark-MLlib/README.md

 # Iris Dataset Classification with PySpark MLlib

 ## Overview of the Project
 This project fulfills Assignment 1 for STQD6324 Data Management.
-It demonstrates an end-to-end machine learning workflow using PySpark MLlib to classify the Iris dataset into three distinct flower species based on their physical measurements.
+It demonstrates an end to end machine learning workflow using PySpark MLlib to classify the Iris dataset into three distinct flower species based on their physical measurements.

 ## Description of Dataset and Methodology
 * **Dataset**: The Iris dataset is fetched directly from the UC Irvine Machine Learning Repository.
 It contains 150 instances, each with 4 predictive attributes (sepal length, sepal width, petal length, petal width) and a categorical class label (Iris Setosa, Iris Versicolour, Iris Virginica).